Becavalier/hexo-algoliasearch/README.md

 A plugin to index posts of your Hexo blog on Algolia

 ## Changelog
+Comparing to *hexo-algoliasearch*:

-* Support splitting blog content into smaller records, by paragraph.
+- [x] Support splitting blog content into smaller records by paragraph (\n).
+- [x] Support de-duplication or grouping of results on a given field.

 ## Installation